travis-ci/docs-travis-ci-com/user/travis-pro.md

 ### How can I configure Travis Pro to use private GitHub repositories as dependencies?

-By default Travis focuses its build efforts around a single repository.
+By default Travis CI focuses its build efforts around a single repository.
 We set up a private deploy key for every repository that's enabled to build on Travis Pro and assign that to the repository.
 That means we can't pull in dependent repositories, e.g. from your Gemfile or for your Composer setup, without some